Chile – Chiloé, Juan Fernández and Easter Islands

 A tour of the islands of Chile would not be complete without crossing the Pacific Ocean to the shores of the remote, volcanic Easter Island.
 Here we have time to learn about the fascinating cultural history of the island – visiting some of its most dramatic archaeological sites, as well as several of its islets by boat, to search for seabirds.

-Return flights to Santiago.
-Local transport including internal flights.
-Fifteen nights’ accommodation, full board.
+Return flights from the UK.
+Local transport as specified, including domestic flights and ferries.
+Thirteen nights’ accommodation, full board.

 Refreshments.
 Entrance fees for optional sightseeing.
 Gratuities.
 Travel insurance.